 On the right is a drawing showing the position of the stylets as it enters the plant cell wall to suck sap.

 Cornicles.
-The cornicles or siphunculi (see the drawing below) release an alarm pheromone, and secrete a waxy liquid that deters predators.
+The cornicles or siphunculi (see the photograph and drawing below) release an alarm pheromone, and secrete a waxy liquid that deters predators.
 They do not secrete honeydew as stated in some older books.
 The alarm pheromone allows the aphids to communicate to others in their group.

 Aphids are also prodigious breeders.
 Females can give birth without mating (parthenogenesis).
 During summer the young are born live, and one female can give birth to numerous females in a day.
 Theoretically a single female aphid could produce over 3 million descendants in a single year.